Weighted Projective Lines and Rational Surface Singularities: Domestic Case

-In particular, comparing this to \eqref{RingelPicture}, we observe the following coincidences. \begin{enumerate} \item The AR quiver of $\CM\mathfrak{R}$ is the quotient of the AR quiver of $\vect\bX$ modulo $\tau^{12(m-2)+1}=((12(m-2)+1)\ow)$. \item The canonical tilting bundle $\mathcal{E}$ on $\bX$ is given by the circled vertices in \eqref{RingelPicture}, and so under the identification in \eqref{ident}, this gives the additive generator of $\SCM\mathfrak{R}$. \end{enumerate} The same coincidence can also be observed for type $\mathbb{T}$ and $\mathbb{I}$ by replacing $12$ by $6$ and $30$ respectively.
-To give a theoretical explanation to these observations, we need the following preparation, where recall that $\os=\sum_{i=1}^3\ox_i$ and $\ow=\oc-\os$ since $n=3$. \begin{lemma} Define $h$ as follows
+In particular, comparing this to \eqref{RingelPicture}, we observe the following coincidences. \begin{enumerate} \item The AR quiver of $\CM\mathfrak{R}$ is the quotient of the AR quiver of $\vect\bX$ by $\tau^{12(m-2)+1}=((12(m-2)+1)\ow)$. \item The canonical tilting bundle $\mathcal{E}$ on $\bX$ is given by the circled vertices in \eqref{RingelPicture}, and so under the identification in \eqref{ident}, this gives the additive generator of $\SCM\mathfrak{R}$. \end{enumerate} The same coincidence can also be observed for type $\mathbb{T}$ and $\mathbb{I}$ by replacing $12$ by $6$ and $30$ respectively.
+To give a theoretical explanation to these observations, we need the following preparation. \begin{lemma} Define $h$ as follows